-The treatment of the harvested products with chemical storage protection agents (insecticides, fungicides or similar) and storage in containers made of materials with substances which may be detrimental to health, washing stored fruits with chemical cleaning agents, further ripening with chemical substances, the use of germination prevention agents and radioactive irradiation are forbidden.
+The treatment of the harvested products with chemical storage protection agents (insecticides, fungicides or similar) and storage in containers made of materials with substances which may be detrimental to health, washing stored fruits with chemical cleaning agents, further ripening with chemical substances and radioactive irradiation are forbidden.
+The application of germ inhibitors is only permissible at potato growing and only according to the specific demands of BIOLAND.
+Chemical-synthetic germ inhibitors are generally forbidden.
 Cleaning of the storage facilities is to be effected using measures which exclude placing environmental loads on the goods stored.

-7 Processing
+Processing